Alaixys Romao: Olympiacos

 On 31 August 2016, Romao joined Greek club Olympiacos, signing a two-year contract with the option of another year.
 At the end of the season, he helped the club to win the 7th consecutive Super League title.

 On 16 August 2017, he scored his first international goal with the club, as Olympiacos came from behind, in first half, to win 2–1 against HNK Rijeka in added time for the 1st leg of UEFA Champions League play-offs.
 On 16 September 2017, he signed a new contract with the club, which would keep him at the club till the summer of 2020.

 Reims

 On 24 July 2018, Romao joined French club Stade de Reims, signing a two-year deal with the option of another year.

 Guingamp

-The 36-year-old midfielder has teamed up with the Ligue 2 outfit following the expiration of his contract at Stade Auguste-Delaune.
-Togo international Alaixys Romao has been snapped up by French Ligue 2 outfit Guingamp on a free transfer having seen out his contract at Reims.
+Following the expiration of his contract at Reims, Romao joined Guingamp on a free transfer.

 Ionikos

-On 30 June 2021, the converted center-back midfielder Guingamp Alaixys Romao has signed a year with Greek club Ionikos.
-The Togolese was free as no agreement could be found on the contours of an extension in Brittany.
+On 30 June 2021, Romao signed a one-year contract with Greek club Ionikos as a free agent.
+No agreement could be found on the contours of an extension in Brittany.

+Athens Kallithea

+On 1 July 2023, Romao signed with Greek club Athens Kallithea.

+Return to Ionikos

+In 2025, Romao returned to Ionikos, which now competed in the first division of the Piraeus FCA amateur championship.
+During that period, he was also called to the National Team of Togo.